Updated: April 7, 2021 by Zac Harding

 Another factor in understanding the cost of a new unit is whether or not you will be able to install yourself or if you will need a plumber.

 Just because the manufacturer says that you can install it yourself, does not always mean that a typical person can!
 Also, some companies require a plumber installation in order to keep the warranty intact.
 Reading reviews can help with this as well because average people will often report of a particular model was difficult or expensive to install.

 Although there may be more of this that happens in the auto industry, there are those salespeople who may try to force you into making a decision before you are ready.
 Major decisions that are made under pressure because “this deal won’t be here tomorrow” are often found to be regrettable.
 So take your time to make your comparison, check reviews on different brands and models, and if you are talking with a live salesperson, then be willing to say “no” until you are absolutely sure.

 If you are the organized type who needs to see everything in front of you, go ahead and make a chart of various types of softeners to compare.
 (OR take a look at ours!)
 Do be sure to compare “apples to apples” when getting quotes so that you know how the prices you are being quoted measure up.

 This means that if you are looking at a dual-tank salt unit with Demand Initiated Regeneration, then check out quotes for two or three brands of this same style in order to know how the prices actually match up.
 If you are considering a salt-free version, make a comparison between them to determine the best cost and if that will better meet the needs of your family.

 Educating yourself, comparing models, and deciding on a water softener is a process that can give you great confidence if you have done your due diligence as a consumer.
-Using these tips will help you to make a water softener purchase for your family that is effective, efficient, and affordable--and hopefully one that will last you for many years to come!
+Using these tips on top things to look for when buying a water softener will help you to make a purchase decision for your family that is effective, efficient, and affordable–and hopefully one that will last you for many years to come!